 All in all, with the selection of real estate in Trussville, the increasing number of amenities, and the excellent school system, the city is a lovely place to call home.

-Listing courtesy of RE/MAX Marketplace.
+Listing courtesy of RE/MAX Realty Brokers.